bitmark-inc/docs/learning-bitmark/working-with-bitmarks/using_bitmark_shares.md

 <br>
 <br>

-## Grant bitmark shares to another account
+## Granting bitmark shares to another account

 Any owner with a non-zero share balance can grant shares from that balance to another account.